 Brentwood Cycle is the Official Bike Shop of the event is offering on-course bike support.

-Brentwood Cycle is located directly on the Victoria Half and Sprint Course and will provide participants with:
+Brentwood Cycle is located directly on the course and will provide participants with:

 - Emergency race-site mechanical adjustments on Saturday (bike check-in) and pre-race on Sunday morning